 Instead:

-- Prioritise high-risk roles
+- Prioritize high-risk roles

 - Support repeat offenders with targeted intervention